rppicomidi/EZ_USB_MIDI_HOST/README.md

   number virtual MIDI cable on all connected MIDI devices.
 If your MIDI device has Mackie Control transport button LEDs, this will light all 5 transport buttons in sequence.
-- print out every MIDI message it receives on cable 0.
+- print out to UART console every MIDI message it receives.
 The numbers in brackets are the connected MIDI device number and the virtual cable number.

 ### C/C++ Examples